mrgian/felix/README.md

 ## Compiling and running
 (Only for Linux)

-Make sure you have QEMU and NASM installed on your system.
+Make sure you have BOCHS installed on your system.

-Then just enter `./start.sh` in a terminal.
+Then just enter `./debug.sh` in a terminal.

+The Bochs emulator should start, press "continue" to cotinue with the execution.

 The script will take care of everything (assembling, making the image and running)